-After establishing the identity of the murderers, why did the FBI withdraw from the case of Mack C. Parker, the 23-year-old Negro who was lynched in Mississippi the death of Parker had not violated the Federal Kidnapping Statute, and no other successful Federal prose- The FBI indicated that it has positively established the identity of at least 10 participants in the horrible killing.
+After establishing the identity of the murderers, why did the FBI withdraw from the case of Mack C. Parker, the death of Parker had not violated the Federal Kidnapping Statute, and no other successful Federal prose- The FBI indicated that it has positively established the identity of at least 10 participants in the horrible killing.
 Judging from the Attorney General's own statement, the FBI even reconstructed details of the lynching.
 Yet, enigmatically, the FBI withdrew from the case and turned over the evidence it had gathered to Mississippi's Governor Coleman.
 This enables the governor to delay giving it to a grand jury until next November.
 The grand jury can then delay further action for another six months.
 Meanwhile 10 known murderers remain at large in Poplarville.
 In addition to the evidence obtained at the scene of the crime, New York radio station WMCA received a letter from Poplarville in answer to a \$5,000 reward offer.
 The letter names an elected official in Pearl River County as a "close collaborator" of the lynch mob.
 He is accused in the letter of arranging the transfer of the prisoner to the Poplarville jail, of telling the mob where the cell keys could be found, and of acting as "lookout."
 Did the FBI decide to protect this official?

 Federal Laws Do Apply It is not true that no federal law applies to this lynch murder.
 The evidence indicates that the killers did cross a state line with their victim and therefore violated the kidnapping statute.
 In addition to that, Senator Carroll of Colorado, who should know because he is a former prosecutor, said May 29: "I don't understand the action of the Attorney General.
 I have not the slightest doubt they could have prosecuted under the Sixth Amendment and they could also have brought the jailer in under the 14th Amendment."
 We doubt that Sen. Carroll doesn't "understand."
 He belongs to the same Democratic Party as the officials in Pearl River County.
 One of them, it appears, is badly in need of protection.
 Did the FBI oblige him?
-In the interests of law-abiding citizens in Pearl River County, we think that it is the duty of the White House to order J. Edgar Hoover, America's chief cop, to publish the names of lynchers forthwith.
-Ten murderers are loose in the area.
-The public has a right to know who they are so that they can take measures of self-defense in view of the breakdown in both federal and state law enforcement in Mississippi.
+In the interests of law-abiding citizens in Pearl River County, we think that it is the duty of the White House to order J. Edgar Hoover, America's chief cop, to publish the names of lynchers forthwith. a right to know who they are so that they can take measures of self-defense in view of the breakdown in both In Little Rock Vote federal and state law enforcement in Mississippi.
 The head of the FBI is not likely to publish the names of his own volition.
-As I. F. Stone has pointed out, year THE MILITANT PUBLISHED WEEKLY IN THE INTERESTS OF THE WORKING PEOPLE Vol. XXIII - No. 23 222 NEW YORK, N.Y., MONDAY, JUNE 8, 1959 Price 10c the 23-year-old Negro who was lynched in Mississippi April 25?
-U.S. Attorney General Rogers gave a shameful of-ficial explanation; namely, that the "FBI investigation had clearly established that the persons responsible for had clearly of behavior responsible for behavior responsible for had clearly of behavior responsible responsible for the persons responsible for had clearly of behavior responsible for the persons responsible for had clearly of behavior responsible for the persons response to the persons response for the persons response to the person person persons response to the person pers napping Statute, and no other successful Federal prose-cution could be maintained."
+As I. F. Stone has pointed out, year THE MULTANT WEEKLY IN THE INTERESTS OF THE WORKING PEOPLE PUBLISHED 222 NEW YORK, N.Y., MONDAY, JUNE 8, 1959 the 23-year-old Negro who was lynched in Mississippi April 25?
+U.S. Attorney General Rogers gave a shameful of-ficial explanation; namely, that the "FBI investigation had clearly established that the persons responsible for the death of Parker had not violated the Federal Kidnapping Statute, and no other successful Federal prose-cution could be maintained."
 Does the federal government prosecute only when it thinks a judge will hand down a favorable verdict?
 What about its duty to present the evidence in a crime that has shocked the world?
-The Rabbits' Wedding
+The Rabbits' Wedding Vol. XXIII - No. 23